top of page

 I founded Neurodiverse City Connection after recognizing a significant gap in support for neurodivergent adults seeking meaningful connection, guidance, and community.

 Many neurodivergent individuals grow up feeling misunderstood, socially awkward, or like they don’t quite fit anywhere.
-I created Neurodiverse City Connection to help bridge that gap and build a supportive, safe, and encouraging space where neurodivergent adults can better understand themselves, develop meaningful relationships, and feel a true sense of belonging.
+My goal in creating this space was to help bridge that gap—offering a supportive, safe, and encouraging environment where neurodivergent adults can better understand themselves, build meaningful relationships, and experience a true sense of belonging.

 My work is grounded in a neurodivergent-affirming, strengths-based approach that prioritizes self-acceptance and growth.
 I believe neurodivergent individuals do not need to change who they are in order to belong.
-Instead, my coaching helps clients better understand their natural communication styles, appreciate the strengths that come with their neurodivergence, and develop practical strategies for navigating the social and relational challenges they want to improve.
+Instead, coaching focuses on helping clients understand their natural communication styles, recognize their strengths, and develop practical strategies for navigating the social and relational challenges they want to improve.

-Many clients I work with describe themselves as socially awkward, anxious, or like lifelong “misfits.”
-Coaching provides a supportive environment where we can explore those experiences with curiosity rather than judgment.
+Many of the clients I work with describe themselves as socially awkward, anxious, or like lifelong “misfits.”
+They often feel like outsiders in social spaces or have spent years masking parts of themselves to fit in.
+Coaching provides a supportive environment to explore these experiences without judgment.
 Together, we break social challenges into manageable steps, practice communication strategies, and build tools that help relationships feel more natural and less overwhelming.

 My goal is to help neurodivergent adults feel more confident in who they are, build meaningful friendships and relationships, and move through the world with greater self-trust.
-Through Neurodiverse City Connection, I hope to continue growing a community where neurodivergent individuals feel understood, valued, and supported as they build lives and relationships that feel authentic to them.
+Through Neurodiverse City Connection, I aim to continue growing a community where neurodivergent individuals feel understood, valued, and supported as they create lives and connections that feel authentic to them.

 🐾 I recently foster-failed a mini poodle (somewhere between 3 and 9 years old), and I’m completely obsessed with her.